brownag/sANDREWbox/BlockDiagram/readme.md

 ## Setting Custom Colors
 After the input thematic shapefile has been rasterized, colors are assigned.
 By default, a set of colors that spans the color ramp that matches the number of unique levels in `mu.col` is used to render the map.

 There is a section of commented-out code that allows you to modify the default set.
 Here is the code that you would need to edit.
+Note you will need to account for any groups you are omitting in the indexing of your color vector.

 ```
 # replace individual colors (Optional) RGB Method colors[4] <- rgb(0,0,132/255)